Application Programming Interface Events

 Note As described above, the LOGIN-REQUEST event and LOGIN-PULL-RESPONSE event can also update the quota.

-The Get Quota Status Event is a REQUEST from the Policy Server to the SCE to report the quota information of the subscriber that already exists in the SCE platform.
+The Get Quota Status event is a REQUEST from the Policy Server to the SCE to report the quota information of the subscriber that already exists in the SCE platform as shown in Figure 3-10.
 A QUOTA-STATUS-INDICATION event follows this event.

 Figure 3-10 Get Quota Status Event

-The SCE uses the Quota Status INDICATION event to notify the Policy Server about the remaining quota.
+The SCE uses the Quota Status INDICATION event to notify the Policy Server about the remaining quota as shown in Figure 3-11.
 This event is invoked periodically in a preconfigured time interval.

 Figure 3-11 Quota Status Event

-The SCE uses the Quota Below Threshold INDICATION event to notify the Policy Server that the remaining quota for certain services of the specific subscriber is below the preconfigured threshold.
+The SCE uses the Quota Below Threshold INDICATION event to notify the Policy Server that the remaining quota for certain services of the specific subscriber is below the preconfigured threshold as shown in Figure 3-12.
 An UPDATE-QUOTA-REQUEST event from the Policy Server to the SCE may follow this event, but it is not mandatory.

 Figure 3-12 Quota Below Threshold Event

-The SCE uses the Quota Depleted INDICATION event to notify the Policy Server that the quota for certain services of the specific subscriber is depleted.
+The SCE uses the Quota Depleted INDICATION event to notify the Policy Server that the quota for certain services of the specific subscriber is depleted as shown in Figure 3-13.
 An UPDATE-QUOTA-REQUEST event from the Policy Server to the SCE may follow this event.

 Figure 3-13 Quota Depleted Event

-The Quota State Restore Event is an INDICATION from the SCE to the Policy Server to restore the quota of the subscriber that exists in the SCE platform.
+The Quota State Restore event is an INDICATION from the SCE to the Policy Server to restore the quota of the subscriber that exists in the SCE platform as shown in Figure 3-14.
 This event is invoked immediately after a subscriber is logged in to the SCE.
 A Quota Update event from the Policy Server may follow this event.

 Figure 3-14 Quota State Restore Event